 - Select the Courses link at the top of the page.

-- Select the Outdoor Adventures link on the left.
+- Select the Camp Matador link on the left.

-Add Camp Matador to your cart, choose your t-shirt size and add your contact information.
+- Add Camp Matador to your cart, and then fill out the page including your t-shirt size and your contact information.

 - Continue to checkout.